 Each trip is also a part of an ongoing process of development of self-sufficiency, bush competence and deep, knowing relationships with place.
 The areas visited have been chosen, above all, as a beautiful natural places.
 This is part of a continuing theme of appreciation for and empathy with nature.
 An important part of achieving this aim is the intentionally uncomplicated nature of each trip; the less gear you carry and the less impact you make, the more receptive you are to the passive lessons the bush has to offer.
 The way we visit each place is a very specific response to the place itself.

-Academic scholarships for new and existing students in Class 9.
 Scholarships reflect our ethos of making our education as accessible as possible.
 Students benefit from the opportunity to experience the unique qualities of a Mansfield Steiner School secondary education, and the school benefits by attracting students of potential and character to be part of our community and to take our school into the future.
-Click here for an application form.
-Secondary scholarship-Application-For 2018.
+Please contact the school for more information.